godenja/oauth2-node-red/README.md

 ## License

-This project is licensed under the MIT License.
+node-red/node-red is licensed under the Apache License 2.0.
 See the [LICENSE](LICENSE) file for details.